Open-Avenues-Foundation/grocery-list-app/README.md

-# Docker Compose for PostgreSQL
+# Docker Compose for PostgreSQL and Express.js API

-This repository contains a `docker-compose.yml` file to set up a PostgreSQL database using Docker Compose.
-This setup will run a PostgreSQL container, which can be used for development and testing purposes.
+This repository contains a `docker-compose.yml` file to set up a PostgreSQL database and an Express.js API using Docker Compose.
+This setup will run both a PostgreSQL container and an API container, which can be used for development and testing purposes.

 ## Prerequisites